huzaifah0x00/3d-grapher/README.md

-this is me experimenting with 3d plots and django
+this is me experimenting with three.js
 ### Screenshots:

 ![Example Screenshot](ss.png)